Jayce-Stephens/Tsunamis/README.md

 - [ ] **Jayce** must finish his pushes to our repo by 8 PM on Dec 1st and then check this box.
 - [ ] **Eric** must do one last check that the code builds, runs, and all the tests run by 10 PM on Dec 1st and then check this box.
 - [ ] **Eric** must "Project Release" tag our repo.
+- [ ] Everyone must complete the Brightspace survey to earn the final points for Assignment08.
+- [ ] Everyone should complete the Class Climate survey to help Dr. Edwards improve her teaching.

 ## Tsunamis Project Priorities (1 = Highest Priority)